skills-grills/aether-fullstack/README.md

 ## Deployment: Containers

-If you're a developer...you damn well better have Docker installed.
+If you're a developer...you better have Docker installed.
 You can get [Docker Desktop here](https://docs.docker.com/compose/install/) (and the included Compose).
 We can also do a local deployment using `uv` or `pip`...but for everyone's peace of mind, let's keep it containered!
 Once it's installed, the build process is very simple:

 1. Clone the repository (assuming you have GitHub tokening setup already):
    ```bash